Understand keyword match types

 How match types impact keywords in Apple Search Ads Advanced search results campaigns

-A match type is a keyword setting in Apple Search Ads Advanced search results campaigns that helps you control how your ads are matched to user searches.
+A match type is a keyword setting in Apple Search Ads Advanced search results campaigns that helps you manage how your ads are matched to user searches.
 There are two types you can apply: Broad match and exact match.
-We recommend you run campaigns with both match types to ensure good coverage and performance.

 Broad match

 This is the default match type in Apple Search Ads Advanced.
-Broad match ensures your ad will run on relevant close variants of a keyword, such as singular, plurals, misspellings, synonyms, related searches, and phrases that include that term, fully or partially.
+Broad match is designed to run your ad for searches on relevant variants of your keyword and terms related to it.

-Use broad match to save time on building keyword lists.
-Apple Search Ads Advanced can do the work for you so you don’t have to think of every possible keyword combination.
+You can use broad match to save time on building keyword lists.
+Apple Search Ads systems can do the work for you so you don’t have to think of every possible keyword combination.

 Exact match

-To indicate a keyword as an exact match, include brackets around the search term, like this: [keyword]
+To indicate a keyword as an exact match, include brackets around the search term, like this [keyword] when you add it to your ad group.

 How to change a keyword’s